bitbankinc/bitbank-api-docs/errors.md

 - `70019` Order cancel request is in process.
 - `70020` Market order has been temporarily restricted.
 - `70021` Limit order price is over the threshold.
+- `70022` Stop limit order has been temporarily restricted.
+- `70022` Stop order has been temporarily restricted.